HeuristNetwork/heurist/hserver/!readme.txt

-Directory:    /php/sync
+Directory:    /hserver

-Overview:       Database synchronisation functions
+Overview:     Server-side functions for H4 onwards, see also hclient for client-side functions

 Notes: